omarmokkhtar/slot-machine/README.md

 By Omar Mokhtar

-- A simple slot machine command line tool made with Lumen, all you need to do is to run
+- A simple slot machine command line tool made with Lumen

 ## Tech Stack